 The on-the-fly macros, stealth mode and cable management channels is part of the nice overall look, and it has silver WASD gaming keys and a keypuller if you want to swap.
 The TKL Electro Punk edition is also a unique offering here.
 If you want an easier to hit left CTRL button and don’t need dedicated media/volume keys, maybe this one’s for you, just keep in mind no Playstation or XBox support is listed.

-While we didn’t cover all points for every model in our Top 10 Gaming Keyboards list, hopefully this overview gave you some more information to help your buying decision, and if you pull the trigger, please use our affiliate links, it helps support us here with no extra cost to you.
+While we didn’t cover all points for every model in our Top 10 Gaming Keyboards list, hopefully this overview gave you some more information to help your buying decision, and if you pick one up, shopping through our affiliate links will help us here with no extra cost to you.
+And follow us on Twitter, Instagram and Facebook at techspinreview.